google-deepmind/mujoco/doc/XMLreference.rst

    body1.
 If the quaternion part (i.e., last 4 components of the vector) are all zeros, as in the default setting, this attribute is ignored and the relative pose is the one corresponding to the model reference pose in qpos0.
 The unusual default is because all equality constraint types share the same default for their numeric parameters.
+:at:`anchor`: :at-val:`real(3), "0 0 0"`
+   Coordinates of the weld point relative to body2.
+If :at:`relpose` is not specified, the meaning of this parameter is the same as for connect constraints, except that is relative to body2.
+If :at:`relpose` is specified, body1 will use the pose to compute its anchor point.
+:at:`torquescale`: :at-val:`real, "1"`
+   Relative torque-to-force ratio.
+This ratio is used by the weld to scale how much it "cares" about rotational displacements vs. translational displacements.
+Setting this value to 0 makes the :el:`weld` behave like a :el:`connect` constraint.
+Note that this value has units of length and can therefore be interpreted as follows.
+   Imagining that the weld is implemented by a patch of glue sticking the two bodies together, :at:`torquescale` can be interpreted as the diameter of this glue patch.

 .. _equality-joint: